DPotoyan/Chem324/content/Lec3-0.md

 $$\hat{A}[c_1 f_1(x)+c_2f_2(x)]=  c_1 \hat{A}f_1(x)+c_2 \hat{A}f_2(x)$$

-Schrödinger equation is a linear differnetial equation.
+Schrödinger equation is a linear differential equation.
 Hence it can be written as a linear operator acting on a wave function.

 -Question: which of the following would be linear operator: $\hat{A}=\frac{d}{dx}$      $\hat{A}=\int dx$       $\hat{A}=\sqrt{}$